-Comedy on BBC Four is a valued part of the channel's ambition to be a lively energetic channel where the audience is stimulated, challenged and entertained.
+Comedy on BBC Four is a valued part of the channel's ambition to be a lively, energetic channel where the audience is stimulated, challenged and entertained.
 It attracts talent, both established and new, who can explore their passions and offer audiences smart and intelligent Comedy to invest in.
 Historically, satire and commentary on contemporary life often works well (for example, Charlie Brooker’s Weekly Wipe and The Thick Of It both launched on BBC Four).

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.